lubianat/ann_sprint/manuscript.md

 Wikidata is a possible solution for this challenge.
 It is knowledge base that contains more than 80 million varied concepts: “p53, “malaria”, “Douglas Adams”, “Brazil” and much more.
 Moreover, anyone can contribute with new concepts (and relations between them) to Wikidata, which makes it flexible enough to accommodate the vast amount of concepts used in research articles.

-During the 2-day hackathon eLife Sprint 2020, we hot-started a project for annotating concepts in scientific articles to Wikidata, envisioning integration with Europe PMC’s Annotation API.
+During the 2-day hackathon eLife Sprint 2020, we started a project for annotating concepts in scientific articles to Wikidata, envisioning integration with Europe PMC’s Annotation API.
 We brainstormed both technical and practical aspects of developing a tool to gather crowd-annotations of scientific concepts.
-Inspired by other scientific games (like Mark2cure, eterna and foldit), we designed a gamified interface for crowdsourcing scientific annotations.
+Inspired by other scientific games (like [Mark2Cure](https://mark2cure.org/), [eterna](https://eternagame.org/) and [fold.it](http://fold.it/)), we designed a gamified interface for crowdsourcing scientific annotations.
 Additionally, we studied Natural Language Processing approaches for extracting scientific entities, and assembled a series of perspectives on how to implement such an annotation tool in the current research environment.

 This document contains reports on the different branches of the project, coupled to thoughts of the participants on how to achieve the overarching goal of annotating all scientific text.
 Given the short time for the event, some parts of the report are not completely structured.
 Nevertheless, we believe that they can be useful for accessing the development of the project.